FAQ – Gisted profiles & emergent history profiles

 This is kinda the opposite.

-Here the approach is to isolate a precise “slice” of continuity… and ignore everything else, or at least as much as feasible.
+Here the approach is to isolate a precise “slice” of continuity… and ignore everything else.
+Well, as much as feasible.

 - For characters with very long histories, it dramatically simplifies the research.